dodgymike/hackrf-wiki/What-are-you-working-on?.md

    * To be added in libopencm3.
 * Performance tests (nb MIPS) code executed from SPIFI and SRAM (to be published).
 * Work on non documented features found in LPC43xx ROM (Init stuff, SPIFI internals, USB drivers, other stuff hidden, work in progress).
-* Dual core M4 & M0 working in parallel (work fine, work in progress to include it in libopencm3).
+* Dual core M4 & M0 working in parallel (work fine on JellyBean, work in progress to include it in libopencm3).
 * Driver SysTick+Interrupt (done), SSP (basic driver done), UART(in progress), DMA (in progress), SPI(todo low priority) (libopencm3).

 # willcode4: